 Whatever the case, sit yourself down and go over your budget and decide what it is you want.
 Does your budget still match your expectations, and is it still helping you achieve the goals you want to achieve?

-Whether your income, expenses, or goals have changed, making time for regular budget checkups can go a long way.
+Whether your income, expenses, or goals have changed or not, making time for regular budget checkups can go a long way.
 When it comes to planning for the future you want, your budget is one of your best tools — so make sure you keep it in working order.

 Want to learn more?
 We cover over 80 financial topics in our platform, sign up for your free account to get started.